Christmas LoverbyAda Stuart©

 "Don't worry.
-He probably ruins the dessert this year," Jenny said ironically as she watched her brother's reaction.
+He'll probably ruin the dessert this year," Jenny said ironically as she watched her brother's reaction.

 This time it was Robert's time to look pale.
 After all, the cloudberry cream was his favourite.

 Jenny noticed Eric was looking their way, as if he was waiting for an opportunity to join them.
-Quickly, she made a plan of immediate retreat.
+Quickly, she made a plan for immediate retreat.

 "Oh well, dinner is hours away.
 I'm going for a walk," she said quickly.